quantum-engineering-polito/CourseNotes/content/QCM Physics/05_2DEG/2DEG.md

 ![[QCM Physics/05_2DEG/attachments/excalidraw/remote doping.svg|400]]

-So some electron flow from the left-hand side (the heavily doped material) to the right-hand side, doing that they loose energy and become trapped because they cannot climb the barrier formed by the band bending.
+So some electron flow from the left-hand side (the heavily doped material) to the right-hand side, as it has a lower energy conduction band.
+Doing that they loose energy and become trapped because they cannot climb the barrier formed by the band bending.
 Furthermore the discontinuity in the band prevents the electric filed to returns the electrons to the donors, and contribute at squeezing the electrons on the **triangular potential well** just formed.

 The green line in the drawing is the tangent to the conduction band which can be used as an approximation for a **triangular potential well**, the width of the well is typically around 10 nm.